-Planting hedging is a very easy, do it yourself, job.
-Whether its pot grown, bare root, cell grown or rootballed, its the same principles - good ground preparation, plenty of space for each root, elimination of air pockets and plenty of water not just when the plants are going into the ground but in the weeks following planting until the plants are fully established and able to fend for themselves.
+Planting hedging is a very easy, job which yo ucan do yourself.
+Whether it's pot grown, bare root, cell grown or root balled, it's the same principles; good ground preparation, plenty of space for each root, elimination of air pockets and plenty of water not just when the plants are going into the ground, but in the weeks following planting until the plants are fully established and able to fend for themselves.

 We provide our planting instructions as pdf files so that you can print them off from our website to get ahead with the preparation.
-Please print off the relevant planting instructions below - there is a great deal of similarity but some important differences in the planting methods for pots (including topiary)/cell grown, bare roots and root balls.
+Please print off the relevant planting instructions below, as whilst there is a great deal of similarity, there are some important differences in the planting methods for pots (including topiary)/cell grown, bare roots and root balls.

 CLICK HERE to download our Root Ball planting instructions PDF document